 Family: Ochnaceae.
-The family has about 30 genera and about 250 species.
-In the RSA there are 2 genera and 13 species in this family.
+This family has about 30 genera and about 250 species.
+In the RSA there are 2 genera and 13 species.
 Members are shrubs or trees.
 The bark may be rough or smooth and may flake.
 The simple Leaves are alternately arranged and usually hairless.
 The parallel lateral veins are close together.
 The regular, bisexual Flowers may be fragrant and may be solitary.
 The 4-5 sepals are usually persistent and usually pinkish or red when in fruit.
 Sepals are quincuncial (an arrangement of 5 parts e.g. petals or sepals that overlap in such a way that 2 are exterior, 2 interior and the 5th is has one edge outwards and the other inwards) in bud.
 The 4-5 fugacious (lasting for a short time) Petals are usually yellow and have short stalks.
 The number of Stamens varies and the persistent filaments end with anthers that have 2-theca (2 pollen sacs).
 There are 5-15 carpels.
 Fruit is a 1-seeded drupelet and rests on an enlarged receptacle.

 Name derivation: Ochna – Greek – resembling the wild pear. serrulata – saw-toothed leaf margins.

 Conservation Status: L C. (Least Concern).
 2009 (Raimondo et al.).

-Tree is small – up to 2m and occasionally 6m high.
+This small Tree is up to 2m and occasionally reaches 6m high.
 It is often a multi stemmed, much-branched shrub.
-The Bark is pale brown to grey and smooth.
+The smooth Bark is pale brown to grey.
 Raised, greyish white lenticels (usually raised corky oval or elongated areas on the plant that allow the interchange of gases with the environment) occur on branchlets.
 Pinkish green rosette like Galls with overlapping, sharply pointed scales may be present on the branches.